-- A test that is newly created, but has not yet been validated.
+- A test that has been created but not validated yet.

-- A test that has finished initial validation, but has not been queued to run yet.
+- A test that has finished initial validation, but hasn't been queued to run yet.

-- A test that has entered our queue.
-Once it is picked up by a test worker, it will begin initializing.
+- A test that has entered the queue.
+Once a test worker picks it up, it begins initializing.

-- A test that has been assigned to Load Generators, but has not yet started to make HTTP requests.
+- A test that has been assigned to Load Generators, but hasn't started to make HTTP requests yet.

-- A test that is actively making HTTP(s) or websocket requests
+- A test that is actively making HTTP or websocket requests

-- A test that has finished running.
-If thresholds were used, no thresholds have failed.
+- A test that has finished running with no failed thresholds.

 These statuses happen when the test doesn't successfully finish for whatever reason.